NicolasHug/Surprise/paper.md

 # Summary

-Recommender systems aim at providing users with a list of recommendations of items that a system offers.
-For example, a video streaming service will typically rely on a recommender system to propose a personalized list of films or series to each of its users.
+Recommender systems aim at providing users with a list of recommendations of items that a service offers.
+For example, a video streaming service will typically rely on a recommender system to propose a personalized list of movies or series to each of its users.
 A typical problem in recommendation is that of *rating prediction*: given an incomplete dataset of user-item interations which take the form of numerical ratings (e.g. on a scale from 1 to 5), the goal is to predict the missing ratings for all remaining user-item